outdreamer/build-a-cure/docs/tasks/math_language_example.md

 		b/n = 0.xxxxx = adjacent_coefficient
 		b - adjacent_coefficient = (n - 1)/b

-	- alternate strategy using insight
+	- alternate strategy using specific insights

-		- apply the insight rule:
+		- apply the insight rule

 			- to determine if two values are equal, find a relationship using one value (10 - 9 = 1) and substitute the other value (10 - 9 = 0.999) to see if other operations produce the same output with the substituted alternate equal value

 				- find a number y (10) with an integer difference equal to the posited equal value of 0.999 (1) between x & the original adjacent_coefficient, once adjacent_coefficient is standardized to an integer (9), so that the integer difference of 1 can be used to equal the subtracted adjacent_coefficient (0.999) y - 9 = 1 y - (9.999 - 0.999) = 1